Virgo Cluster: Characteristics

 Turbulence may prevent galaxy clusters from cooling (Chandra X-ray).

 The three subgroups are in the process of merging to form a larger single cluster, and are surrounded by other smaller galaxy clouds, mostly composed of spiral galaxies, known as N Cloud, S Cloud, and Virgo E that are in the process of infalling to merge with them, plus other farther isolated galaxies and galaxy groups (like the galaxy cloud Coma I) that are also attracted by the gravity of Virgo to merge with it in the future.
 This strongly suggests the Virgo cluster is a dynamically young cluster that is still forming.

 Nearby aggregations known as M Cloud, W Cloud, and W' Cloud seem to be background systems independent of the main cluster.

 The large mass of the cluster is indicated by the high peculiar velocities of many of its galaxies, sometimes as high as 1,600 km/s with respect to the cluster's center.

 The Virgo cluster lies within the Virgo Supercluster, and its gravitational effect slows down the nearby galaxies.
 The large mass of the cluster has the effect of slowing down the recession of the Local Group from the cluster by approximately ten percent.

-Molecular gasses in Virgo Cluster has been swept away by a huge cosmic broom that is preventing nearby galaxies from birthing new stars.
-The actual cause of it has been a long standing mystery in astrophysics.
-According to scientists, it occurs because of the extreme environment of the Virgo Cluster.
+Many of the galaxies contained within the Virgo cluster undergo ram pressure stripping, where pressure from the dense intracluster medium efficiently removes molecular gas from the cluster's galaxies.
+This gas removal can eventually lead to the quenching of star formation in these galaxies.